rajranjan5215/Things-to-do/README.md

-# todo
+# Todo

 A new Flutter project where you can store your important notes, important reminders, list of things to do.<br />
-User can write short Notes, poems, stories with a title.
+User can write short Notes, poems, stories with a title.<br />
+A Flutter project with Responsive UI.

 # Flutter Todo App Features
 -Listview.builder for Todo things. <br />